 Tips on shaping the perfect mooncake

-- Make sure the snow skin has completely cooled before forming
+Make sure the snow skin has cooled

 If the snow skin is still warm, it will be quite sticky and difficult to handle.
 Once it has cooled completely it'll be easier to form into balls and roll out.
 It'll also retain the mooncake shape better when formed